chriswoojinlee/asmr/README.md

 - As a user, I want to be able to rename an existing sound profile.
 - As a user, I want to be able to add a sound to an existing sound profile.
 - As a user, I want to be able to delete a sound from an existing sound profile.
+- As a user, I want to be able to play sounds in profiles.
-- As a user, I want to be able to save a sound profile to file.
+- As a user, I want to be able to save sound profiles to file.
-- As a user, I want to be able to load in a saved sound profile from file.
+- As a user, I want to be able to load in saved sound profiles from file.

 ## Future User Stories (for my own reference)
 - As a user, I want to be able to increase the volume of a sound.
 - As a user, I want to be able to decrease the volume of a sound.
 - As a user, I want to be able to set a volume limit.
 - As a user, I want to be able to mute the application.
-- As a user, I want to be able to play my sound profile.
 - As a user, I want to be able to pause my sound profile.
 - As a user, I want to be able to set a timer at which upon count down, the app stops playing sound.
-- As a user, I want to create a new sound profile with a randomized sound and volume combination.